 Nutrition on a calendar that fits here

 National television schedules rarely match Kitsap mornings or Seattle marine layers.
 Programmed lawn fertilization should follow growth and soil temperature, not only a holiday weekend.
 If you are comparing professional options, lawn care services explains how fertilization, weed management, lime, aeration, and insect work fit together.
 Retail bags can be fine for small tests, yet they do not replace a plan that respects weeks when the lawn is still too wet for heavy equipment.
+Late April is also when many families line up exterior pest timing before barbecue season.
+Ants test the same expansion joints every spring.
+Spiders rebuild where porch lights attract small flies.
+Repeat a slow walk you began in March, clearing mulch off damp siding and moving pots that trap moisture against brick.
+If kitchens or garages already show activity, start at pest control services and pick the pathway that matches what you actually see.
+Ant habits pair with late April ant trails and exterior habits.
+Perimeter moisture pairs with perimeter pest control and the May exterior walk at May exterior walk for sills, gutters, and porches.

 How Sunrise fits late April

 We combine turf science with pest routes tuned to marine influenced climates.
 Crews have served the region since 1978 and stay current through the Washington State Pest Management Association.
-Call (888) 376 9109 or use contact when you want April decisions written down instead of restarted every Saturday.
+We maintain an A plus rating with the Better Business Bureau.
+Use professional visits to reduce guesswork on timing, match mowing height to growth instead of impatience, and treat drainage notes and turf color as one conversation.

 One habit to try this week